Getting Around in Boston

 - Purchase the complete Expat Arrivals Boston Guide (PDF)

 As a relatively compact city, getting around Boston is fairly easy by foot or using public transport.
-However, traffic congestion, high parking fees and the city's confusing street design make it difficult to navigate Boston by car.
-Consequently, most residents choose not to drive.
+Although driving is often the most convenient option for travel outside of Boston proper, most residents choose not to drive around the downtown area due to the traffic congestion, high parking fees and the city's confusing street design.

 Expats will find that there are a wealth of public transport options available in Boston, which will make getting to grips with the city much easier.